ruimmpires/P4INT_Mininet/README.md

 ## HOW TO USE

-### QUICK SETUP
+### FAST PLAY
-You may disregard everything above and quickly start this mininet environment.
+You may disregard everything above and quickly start this mininet environment!
 #### Pre-requisites
 Tested in a VMWare virtualized Ubuntu 20.04LTS with 35GB of storage, 16GB of RAM and 8vCPUs.
 Probably any Debian system should support. sudo apt install bridge-utils